kitodo/kitodo-presentation/Documentation/Introduction/Index.rst

 Kitodo.Presentation functional modules.
-The entire system is multi-client capable, i.e. any number of instances of Kitodo.Presentation can be run within a single TYPO3 installation, each with its own configuration, search index, database, access permissions, visual design, etc.
+The entire system is multi-client capable, i.e. any number of instances of Kitodo.Presentation can be run within a single TYPO3 installation, each with its own configuration, search index, backend pages, access permissions, visual design, etc.

-Kitodo.Presentation offers a standard OAI-PMH 2-compliant interface for international search capability and digital metadata legibility.
+Kitodo.Presentation offers a standard OAI-PMH2-compliant interface for international search capability and digital metadata legibility.
 We recommend registering your Kitodo installation with the appropriate public OAI registry.